This incredibly flavorful cream cheese dip is easy to mix by hand. It's ready in about ten minutes!

 Dips make such a wonderful appetizer or snack.
 They're certainly the perfect way to entice picky eaters to eat their vegetables!

-They can be fairly complex and require baking in the oven, or they can be super simple and easy like this cream cheese dip that is literally ready in ten minutes.
+They can be fairly complex and require baking in the oven, or they can be super simple and easy like this cream cheese dip that is literally ready in ten minutes (pimento cheese is another good option if you want something quick and easy).

 You'll only need a few simple ingredients to make this cream cheese dip.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need: